OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_driver.rst

         DEFAULT    = "vmm_exec/vmm_exec_kvm.conf",
         TYPE       = "kvm" ]

+Restart the main OpenNebula service if changes were made to the mentioned file:

+.. prompt:: bash $ auto

+    $ sudo systemctl restart opennebula

-The scheduler configuration should also be changed to let it deploy more than one VM per Host.
+The scheduler configuration should be changed to let it deploy more than one VM per Host.
 The file is located at ``/etc/one/sched.conf`` and the value to change is ``MAX_HOST`` For example, to let the scheduler submit 10 VMs per Host use this line:

 .. code::

     MAX_HOST = 10

-After this update the remote files in the nodes and restart OpenNebula:
+Restart the scheduler service for this change to take effect:

 .. prompt:: bash $ auto

-    $ sudo systemctl restart opennebula
     $ sudo systemctl restart opennebula-scheduler

 .. _kvmg_files_and_parameters: